 Melissa Stallings of Momentus Capital Wins “Diversity in Business” Award From the Washington Business Journal

-Ms. Stallings launched the Housing Equity Accelerator Fellowship and led the Equitable Development Initiative and Entrepreneurs of Color Fund in the D.C. area, helping diverse developers and small business owners receive pivotal financing, training and mentorship.
+Ms. Stallings launched the HEAF program, led the EDI program and the EOCF in the D.C. area, helping community-rooted developers and small business owners receive pivotal financing, training, and mentorship.

 MARCH 22, 2024 (Arlington, VA/San Diego, CA) – Melissa Stallings — the Director of Washington, D.C., Maryland, and Virginia (DMV) Initiatives for the Momentus Capital branded family of organizations — has been honored by the Washington Business Journal in the publication’s annual “Diversity in Business” awards.